This is a sponsored post on behalf of Athens Foods. All opinions are my own.

 - Drain roasted peppers from its juice and chop finely.

 - Remove your burrata balls from the container and chop up (including outside).
 Add to a small bowl.
-Add ¼ tsp salt.
+Add ¼ teaspoon salt.
 Mix.

 - Fill each defrosted phyllo cups FULL with chopped peppers.